Amelia Dimoldenberg: Other ventures

 In the ten years since launching Chicken Shop Date, Dimoldenberg has worked to broaden her comedic repertoire.
 In 2025, it was reported that most of her income came from sources other than the show.
 She has reported on several red carpets, starting with the MOBO Awards in 2017, followed by the Brit Awards, Golden Globe Awards, and the premiere of the film Barbie (2023).
 She writes hundreds of questions before each event to ensure she is prepared.
-She established a production company in 2018 called Dimz Inc, which houses shows like Chicken Shop Date, Amelia's Cooking Show, and Fake News.
+She established a production company in 2018 called Dimz Inc Ltd (known as Chicken Shop Date Limited from 2018–2021), which houses shows like Chicken Shop Date, Amelia's Cooking Show, and Fake News.
 Dimoldenberg plans to launch Dimz Inc Academy alongside an in-person exhibition for visitors to "be inspired and create their own ideas", inspired by Chicken Shop Dates youth club origins.

 In 2022, Dimoldenberg became a brand ambassador for Olay.
 She is also an ambassador for Bumble and Levi's.
-On 29 January 2024, the Academy of Motion Picture Arts and Sciences announced Dimoldenberg as their red carpet correspondent for the 96th Academy Awards, a role she continued in 2025.
+On 29 January 2024, the Academy of Motion Picture Arts and Sciences announced Dimoldenberg as their red carpet correspondent for the 96th Academy Awards, a role she repeated in 2025 and in 2026.
+Dimoldenberg directed an album trailer for Maisie Peters' Florescence (2026), starring Peters and Georgia Groome.
+The trailer made reference to the 2006 cult classic film Angus, Thongs and Perfect Snogging.
+In 2026, Dimoldenberg had a brief cameo as herself in the film The Devil Wears Prada 2.
+Later that year, Dimoldenberg partnered with M&S, appearing as the face of their Love That summer range.